matloff/regtools/UnbalancedClasses.md

 ## Note on terminology

-As seen above, we refer to the class probabilities for given feature values as *conditional probabilities*.
-The overall class probabilities, e.g. the 0.000172 value above, are *unconditional probabilities*.
+We refer to the class probabilities for given feature values as *conditional class probabilities*.
+The overall class probabilities, e.g. the 0.000172 value above, are *unconditional class probabilities*.

 ## Goals and perceptions of problems